 Contractors involved with the UK offshore wind farm

-Selected as the preferred turbine supplier for the project in June 2015, Siemens plans to construct the turbine blades at its manufacturing facility in Hull.
+Selected as the preferred turbine supplier for the project in June 2015, Siemens plans to construct the turbine blades at its manufacturing facility in Hull, UK.

 The turbine jacket study for the project was conducted by Atkins Global.
 Brown & May Marine was contracted by EAOW to provide support in conducting the fisheries liaison work as part of the project’s development.